Skip to main content

 Amazonian Region

-Indigenous jungle cuisine featuring freshwater fish, exotic fruits, and traditional preparation methods.
-La Chagra in Medellín showcases Amazonian ingredients in contemporary ways.
+Indigenous jungle cooking built on freshwater fish, native fruit, and old preparation methods.
+La Chagra in Medellín puts Amazonian ingredients to work in a contemporary kitchen.

 Cultural Significance: